The IDFA DocLab Open Call for Festival Commissions 2022 is now closed.

 We can offer four to eight selected creators direct financial support for the realization of a new work to premiere during IDFA 2022.
 Selected projects will be presented publicly as part of the IDFA DocLab festival program and can also be considered for the DocLab competition sections.
 The commissioning budget ranges from €2,500 to €10,000 per project, and is intended to cover artist fees, production costs, materials, and travel costs related to the installation and presentation of the work.
 IDFA DocLab will offer basic technical support as well as a basic travel stipend corresponding to the program section the project is selected for.

-For Dutch (co-)productions, specific funding in the form of the Film Fund DocLab Interactive Grant (up to €20,000) is made available by the Netherlands Film Fund.
-All projects (co-)produced by Netherlands-based artists or filmmakers are eligible for this funding and will automatically be considered for the Film Fund Doclab Interactive Grant.
+Please note: for Dutch (co-)productions, we offer specific funding in the form of the Film Fund DocLab Interactive Grant.
+Of the total budget, €20,000 is made available by the Netherlands Film Fund.
+All projects (co-)produced by Dutch artists or filmmakers who submit a proposal are eligible for this funding and will automatically be considered for this grant.

 Page 1: Cover page containing: